-My name is Matthew Drzymala, and I am originally from Manchester, England.
-I grew up in the North of the city, building dens and having mud fights in the street with my brothers, Robert and Adam.
+My name is Matthew Drzymala I was born in Manchester, growing up in the North of the city where I built dens and had mud fights in the street with my brothers, Robert and Adam.

 My sister, Lisa, never joined us, no doubt she was sitting in her room listening to Madonna or taping the Top 40 off the radio.

 I've grown up a lot since then even if I did once, accidentally, smack Adam in the face with a cricket bat.
 If you opt to stand in the backswing, you will pay the price.

 I now live in Liverpool with my fiancée, Elaine.
 She's my rock and my constant supporter.

 I loved writing at school, once winning an award when I was 11 for the best class story, though the teacher said it was too violent, which I still refute to this day.

 Back then I'd never have dreamt I'd be sat here writing an About The Author page.

 I don't have a fantastical tale like a lot of writers, who seem to have written since they were technically still too young to hold a pen, but I found my way back in the end.
 I took part in NaNoWriMo (National Novel Writers Month) in 2011 before taking a Creative Writing course in 2012/13.

 I mainly write comedy books, as seen in my series, The Bumpkinton Tales.
 They are funny stories set in the rural village of Bumpkinton, packed with a cast of quirky, colourful characters.
 I have four separate stories so far, called:

 - Albert's Christmas